wd5gnr/1802UNO/examples/readme.md

 * bcd1.txt - Same as above but uses IDL to stop the processor while waiting for input.
 Press run to continue.

+* bcdcount.txt - Count from 00-99 on LEDs.

 * disp.hex - Displays AA5591 on the address and data displays